Caleydo/caleydo-doc/data.md

 Attention: Note that Caleydo will not transform the data itself.
 You will always be able to retrieve the original values, but the visualizations will use the scales or transforms.

-**Data Transposition** By default, Caleydo treats the column in the files as the "columns" in the visualizations.
+**Data Transposition** By default, Caleydo treats the column in the files as the *columns* in the visualizations.
 For example, in a parallel coordinates view, each column would correspond to an axis.
-If you choose to "Swap Rows and Columns" then the columns of the input file would correspond to a polyline in the parallel coordinates view.
+If you choose to *Swap Rows and Columns* then the columns of the input file would correspond to a polyline in the parallel coordinates view.

 This makes a lot of sense when you want to analyze very many columns.
 Also, it is common that in genetic data files, the patients or samples are stored as columns while the genes or other entities are stored in the rows.
 This would always leave the patients/samples in the table as the columns in the visualizations.